comsci-uwc-isak/unit-1-project-Chinomnso-Okechukwu/README.md

 ### Future Improvements

 ### Testing
-The testing we used corresponds to dynamic testing as opposed to static testing.
-It also corresponds to alpha testing because we are the ones developing the Rental Car App.
-It also corresponds to white-box testing because we had to go inside and check everything.
+1. The testing we used corresponds to dynamic testing as opposed to static testing.
+1. It also corresponds to alpha testing because we are the ones developing the Rental Car App.
+1. It also corresponds to white-box testing because we had to go inside and check everything.
+1. The program meets functinal requirements and user expectations.